charmainessseah/link-state-routing/README.md

 questions:
 - what is the ttl when sending a new link state packet
 - format for sending neighboring nodes and cost of a link state packet

+TODO:
+what to send for link state packet? neighboring nodes? how does that work if I am forwarding the neighboring nodes from node A and I am node C by now... just neighboring nodes? or cost? why does it need to send the cost?

+do we send hello message to only active neighbors? or all neighbors in the original topology?